tanvir-git/odoo-documentation/content/applications/websites/website/configuration/multi_website.rst

-Website editors can only view and edit the pages of the records they have access to, typically the ones belonging to their current company (and to their subsidiaries, or child companies in Odoo language).
+Website editors can only view and edit the pages of the records they have access to, typically the ones belonging to their current company (and to their subsidiaries, or child companies in CoquiAPPs language).
 And so is it for visitors.

 .. note::